 Additionally, you may also have the option to turn an existing individual checking account into a joint account.
 To do so, you’ll want to contact your bank and add your partner as a co-owner of that account.

 With so many options out there for joint bank accounts, it can be hard to choose.
 Here are some good qualities to look for when shopping around.

 Depending on the bank, joint bank accounts can charge anywhere from $0 to $15 in monthly maintenance fees.
 According to a recent MyBankTracker study, the average account costs $9.60 per month in maintenance fees just for it to exist.
 Some banks offer ways to avoid these fees, like maintaining a specific minimum balance or enrolling in direct deposit.
 However, it's best to make sure you can qualify for a fee waiver before opening the account.
 Otherwise, try to find an account that doesn't charge monthly fees.

-Don’t forget to also look at ATM fees, overdraft charges or foreign transaction fees.
-All banks are required to share their “fee schedule” with you, so don’t be shy to ask for it.
+Don’t forget to also look at ATM fees, overdraft charges and foreign transaction fees.
+All banks are required to share their “fee schedule” with you, so don’t be shy about asking for it.

 One consideration is whether you prefer a credit union, which is typically a local entity, or a nationwide bank.
 Credit unions aren't focused on making a profit, so they often offer higher savings and lower interest rates on loans.
 That's not traditionally true for a national bank.
 However, one disadvantage of a local or smaller bank is the lack of ATMs or branch access outside of the area.

-Given how much of our lives have gone digital, it’s not surprising that many young couples look for banks that are easily accessible on the go.
+Given how much of our lives are digital, it’s not surprising that many young couples look for banks that are easily accessible on-the-go.
 Whether it’s the ability to deposit a check via your phone or access help when you want, online banks typically have strong mobile and web apps that make it easy to manage your money.